msmalley/BCE/README.md

-# Welcome to the Block-Chain Embassy GitHub Account
+# The Block-Chain Embassy Labs

 We are on a mission to evangelize block-chain based protocols throughout Asia.